Bi-articulated bus

-A bi-articulated bus or double-articulated bus and sometimes train-bus or tram-bus is a type of high-capacity articulated bus with an extra axle and a second articulation joint, as well as extended length.
+A bi-articulated bus or double-articulated bus and sometimes train-bus, tram-bus, trackless tram or double bendy bus is a type of high-capacity articulated bus with an extra axle and a second articulation joint, as well as extended length.
 Bi-articulated buses tend to be employed in high-frequency core routes or bus rapid transit schemes rather than in conventional bus routes.

 Design considerations

 Common bi-articulated buses resemble rail vehicles in design.
 They often have elevated train-type doors instead of traditional bus doors to use dedicated stations.
 Payment is typically made at a bus station using a fare gate rather than on the bus.

 Compared to using multiple smaller buses on a route, challenges using a bi-articulated bus include: